Preliminary Economic Assessment

 The property consists of 4 contiguous exploration licenses and a Special License covering an aggregate of over 10,000 ac (4,000 ha) and 880 ac (356 ha) respectively and is easily accessible by a secondary highway.
 The Special License requires Avalon to secure permission from current landowners to access the closed East Kemptville mine site.

 In May 2014, Avalon entered into an agreement with the surface rights holder to secure access to lands held under the Special Licence for a limited drilling program, to confirm historic estimates of tin-copper-zinc resources remaining in the ground after production ceased at the East Kemptville mine in 1992, and bring them into compliance with NI 43-101 for reporting purposes.
-Avalon has commenced the process toward converting this Special Licence into a mining lease, which the company anticipates completing in the second half of 2018.
+Avalon has commenced the process toward converting this Special Licence into a mining lease, which the company anticipates completing in 2019.

 Avalon completed a seven hole confirmation drilling program in September 2014.
 A second drilling program conducted in 2015 had the objective of upgrading inferred mineral resources in the Main and Baby Zones into the Indicated and Measured categories, as well as testing other known tin occurrences in the area.
 22 drill holes totalling 4,514 metres were completed during the 2015 drilling program, on the Main, Baby and Duck Pond Zones.
 Results were in line with expectations and confirmed continuity of the mineralized zone to depth.
 Highlights include intersections of 0.46% tin (Sn), 25.2 ppm indium (In) and 0.63% zinc (Zn) over 82.3 metres (EKAV-15-10), 0.23% Sn, 15.6 ppm In and 0.33% Zn over 36.25 metres (EKAV-15-09) and 0.25% Sn, 29.4 ppm In and 0.64% Zn over 18.67 metres (EKAV-15-11).